THINGS TO DO AT ROSEDALE

 When Archibald Frew built his showcase house on North Tryon Street, he could have never known that almost 200 years later the house would be restored to his exacting standards.
 From the “Paris” yellow trim on the exterior to the faux painted panelling, from the hand carved fireplaces to the original French hand-blocked wallpaper, his grand plan survives.

-The generations of both White and African Americans who lived and worked here left a legacy of stories behind as testimony to their experiences here at Rosedale.
+The generations of families, owners and enslaved, who lived and worked here, left a legacy of stories behind as testimony to their experiences here at Rosedale.

 GARDENS